ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

 First, make sure that the host that is to access the {{site.data.keyword.filestorage_full}} volume is authorized through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

-1. From the {{site.data.keyword.filestorage_short}} listing page, click **Actions** associated with the new share and click **Authorize Host**.
+1. From the {{site.data.keyword.filestorage_short}} listing page, click **Actions** that is associated with the new share and click **Authorize Host**.
-2. Select the desired host or hosts from the list and click **Submit**.
-This authorizes the host to access the share.
+2. Select the host or hosts from the list and click **Submit**.
+This action authorizes the host to access the share.

 ## Mounting the {{site.data.keyword.filestorage_short}} share

-The following steps are required to connect a Linux-based {{site.data.keyword.BluSoftlayer_full}} Compute instance to a Network File System (NFS) share.
+Use these instructions to connect a Linux-based {{site.data.keyword.BluSoftlayer_full}} Compute instance to a Network File System (NFS) share.
 The example is based on Red Hat Enterprise Linux 6.
 The steps can be adjusted for other Linux distributions according to the operating system (OS) vendor documentation.

-**Note:** The mount point of the file storage instance can be obtained from the {{site.data.keyword.filestorage_short}} listing page or through an API call - `SoftLayer_Network_Storage::getNetworkMountAddress()`.
+>**Note** - The mount point of the file storage instance can be obtained from the {{site.data.keyword.filestorage_short}} listing page or through an API call - `SoftLayer_Network_Storage::getNetworkMountAddress()`.

-1. Install required packages/tools.
+1. Install the required packages/tools.
    ```
    # yum -y install nfs-utils nfs-utils-lib
    ```
    {:pre}

-2. Mount the remote share
+2. Mount the remote share.
    ```
    # mount -t "nfs version" -o "options" <mount_point> /mnt
    ```

-   Here is an example of mounting the remote share to a storage instance.
+   Example
    ```
    # mount -t nfs4 -o hard,intr
    nfsdal0501a.service.softlayer.com:/IBM01SV278685_7 /mnt